This page is no longer being updated. For the latest information, please visit our Science Centre page.

 Through our new Energy Centre we'll make a total carbon saving of over 30% by using gas more efficiently and generating our own electricity.

-Our contractors are going to work from 8am-6pm Monday-Friday, and 8am-1pm on Saturday.
-At no time will they work on Sunday, bank or public holidays.
+Our contractors worked from 8am-6pm Monday-Friday, and 8am-1pm on Saturday.
+They did not work on Sunday, bank or public holidays.